 This Mozilla Firefox, Thunderbird, and SeaMonkey Discussion Board...

 ... no longer includes discussion of the Mozilla Suite which is no longer supported.
 It does include discussion of SeaMonkey, an all-in-one Internet application suite, containing a web browser, a mail and newsgroups client, an HTML editor, web development tools, and an IRC chat client in a single software package.

 The Browser Wars ...

-... are still in swing The combatants are Google's Chrome, Microsoft's Internet Explorer, Mozilla's Firefox, Opera, Safari, and others.
+... are still in swing The combatants are Google's Chrome, Microsoft's Edge, Mozilla's Firefox, Opera, Safari, and others.
 The Browser Wars will NOT be fought on this moderated board, however.

 This board is dedicated to constructive discussion of the open source, standards based, products from MOZILLA.ORG, and particularly the Firefox Browser, Thunderbird e-mail client, and SeaMonkey.
-User experiences will be greatly appreciated.
+User experiences are welcome.

-The second and third posts discuss the 'Rise and Fall of The Netscape Empire' that have led to the Firefox Resurrection.
+The second and third posts discuss the 'Rise and Fall of The Netscape Empire' that have led to the Firefox resurrection from Netscape's ashes.

 - Eric -